-Laptop computers are a fundamental part of many people’s lives, and we bring them with us almost everywhere we go.
-This is part of modern life, but an unexpected consequence of the computers is that they have the potential to overheat, explode and start disastrous fires.
+Dell laptop computers are a fundamental part of many people’s lives, and we bring them with us almost everywhere we go.
+This is part of modern life, but an unexpected consequence of Dell notebook computers is that they have the potential of batteries overheating, exploding and starting disastrous laptop battery fires.

-Laptop batteries can explode for a number of reasons including:
+Dell laptops can present a fire hazard for a number of reasons including:

 - Thermal runaway – Normal use process that can lead to an explosion when there is a problem that causes the battery to produce more heat than it can handle.